YTread Logo

 coronavirus senior chinese officials removed as death toll rises bbc news

-Next we need to talk about perhaps the cruise ship that has been getting the most attention, the Diamond Princess currently stuck in Yokohama, Japan, has over three and a half thousand people on board and no one gets off, that's because all those people at least 200 passengers and crew are infected, Wingfield Hays is right next door. so the number of infections aboard the Diamond Princess behind me here in Yokohama has risen again today 44 new confirmed cases today which followed 39 cases yesterday and that brings the ship's total number of infections to 218 and that means that As we now know this is the largest outbreak of the Cova 19 virus anywhere outside of mainland China, the Japanese government has made a small concession to the criticism that has been mounting. who is handling this outbreak, they have said that very elderly people over the age of 80 will be able to disembark if they have underlying health conditions or if they are in one of those inside cabins that don't have windows or outside balconies, so expect to see that start to happen maybe tonight or Friday but there are a lot of questions that remain first of all obviously if our infection is still taking place if the virus is still circulating around the ship no one really knows and the other big question is why still has the Japanese government failed to test all passengers and crew on board now.
+Wingfield Hays is right next door. so the number of infections on board the Diamond Princess behind me here in Yokohama has increased again today: 44 new cases confirmed today, followed by 39 cases yesterday and that brings the ship's total number of infections to 218, which means As we now know, this is now the largest outbreak of the Cova 19 virus outside of mainland China.
+The Japanese government has made a small concession to the criticism that has been mounting over the way it is handling this outbreak.
+They have said that very old people in recent years Over 80s will be allowed to disembark if they have underlying health conditions or if they are in one of those inside cabins that don't have windows or outside balconies, so let's hope that starts to happen maybe tonight or Friday, but there are many questions that remain, first of all obviously if our infection is still happening, if the virus is still circulating on the ship, no one really knows and the other big question is why the Japanese government has not yet managed to test all passengers and crew on board.

 If you have any copyright issue, please Contact